Umaru-Xi/FunctionalAnalysisNotes/README.md

-# FunctionalAnalysisNotes
+# Functional Analysis Notes
 My notes when learning functional analysis.
+The editor is LyX with XeLatex.
+There should be noticed that it wrote with Simplified Chinese.